Epitaxial Growth

 Description

-MOCVD is a specialized form of chemical vapor deposition used to grow high-quality compound semiconductor single crystal thin films, particularly III-V materials such as gallium arsenide (GaAs), gallium antimonide (GaSb), indium phosphide (InP), and gallium nitride (GaN).
-In MOCVD, metal-organic precursors (trimethylgallium, trimethylaluminum, trimethylindium) and hydride gases (arsine, phosphine, ammonia) are introduced into a heated reaction chamber, where they decompose and react at the substrate surface to form a crystalline film.
+Metal-organic chemical vapor deposition (MOCVD) is a specialized form of chemical vapor deposition used to grow high-quality, single-crystal compound semiconductor thin films, particularly III–V materials such as gallium arsenide (GaAs), gallium antimonide (GaSb), indium phosphide (InP), gallium nitride (GaN), and aluminum nitride (AlN).
+In this process, metal-organic precursors (e.g., trimethylgallium, trimethylaluminum, and trimethylindium) and hydride gases (e.g., arsine, phosphine, and ammonia) are introduced into a heated reaction chamber, where they decompose and react at the substrate surface to form a crystalline film.

-Complex multi-layers of compound semiconductor alloys with atomically abrupt interfaces can be epitaxially grown on a lattice-matched substrate to form devices such as laser diodes, LEDs, photodetectors, and power amplifiers.
-The technique allows for atomically precise control over material composition, film thickness, and doping, enabling development of heterostructures with unique electronic and optical properties through bandgap engineering.
+MOCVD enables the epitaxial growth of complex multilayer semiconductor structures with atomically abrupt interfaces.
+These structures may be grown on lattice-matched substrates, as strained layers on lattice-mismatched substrates, or as metamorphic layers using compositionally graded buffer regions.
+Such flexibility supports the fabrication of advanced devices including laser diodes, LEDs, photodetectors, and power amplifiers.
+The technique provides precise control over material composition, thickness, and doping, enabling the design of heterostructures with tailored electronic and optical properties through bandgap engineering.

 What We Offer

-We offer custom MOCVD epitaxial growth of compound-semiconductor heterostructures tailored to your needs and designs.
-We work closely with you to understand your objectives, and we apply our knowhow developed over decades of experience toward your project.
-The end products are epilayer wafers and associated characterization data.
+We offer custom MOCVD epitaxial growth of compound semiconductor heterostructures tailored to your specific requirements and designs.
+We work closely with you to understand your target structure and leverage decades of experience to optimize the growth process for your application.
+Our deliverables include high-quality epitaxial wafers accompanied by comprehensive characterization data.

 Materials